CalConnect/TC-CALSPAM/WayComponents.md

 - abuse detection for receiving email (network, mail header/structure, ...)
 - check email for spam pattern (organiser on white list, ...)
 - actions if potential spam detected? not accepting? spam folder? no interaction with calendar system.
-- manual insert into calendar option in app/web app/...
+- manual insert into calendar option in app/web app/... for all events (those inserted automatically and events, where this is not done because of the mentioned reasons)

 ### interaction mail / calendar system
 - parse email for event